-For some ten years now, the Royal Library of Belgium has been digitising its collections, not only for preventive conservation purposes, but also for the online dissemination of these collections.
+For some ten years now, KBR has been digitising its collections, not only for preventive conservation purposes, but also for the online dissemination of these collections.
 To be able to carry out this task properly, the institution set up a Digitisation Department in 2011 which is responsible for coordinating the implementation of digitisation projects.

 Digitisation is the systematic reproduction in digital format of the documentary and artistic heritage that is preserved in heritage institutions.
 The aim is to make it possible to view heritage items on a computer, and to do so in a way that is understandable and scientifically reliable.
 This requires, on the one hand, a systematic approach for capturing images and, on the other hand, the generalised creation of mutually interchangeable and structured metadata.